Raid-Training-Initiative/RTI/text/faq.md

 _Requirements_: Approved by @Officer.
 `[•]` **Commander**
 They help around on our trainings, leading or assisting.
 They have good knowledge of most encounters and class builds.They will also be socially active in the guild and keen to help out new players.
-Requirements: Approved by @Officer.
+_Requirements_: Approved by @Officer.
 Help out in at least 1 training per month.
 `[•]` **Officer**
 Enforces guild discipline and handles the admin.
-Requirements: Approved by @Leader.
+_Requirements_: Approved by @Leader.
 _ _
 `[14] Whom do I speak to if I have an issue with another member?` Speak to an @Officer.
 Screenshots of the (entire) conversation, if it happened in game, are immensely useful.
 Any action taken will depend upon the severity of the transgression.